Stick to your 2022 New Year’s resolutions with expert advice, helpful resources and proven tips for keeping your New Year resolutions.

 Most importantly: believe in your resolutions.
 Keep a daily reminder of the positive impact your goals have on your life and don’t give up!

 BONUS TIP: Make The Right Investment

 To stay motivated throughout the year, consider investing in books, tools, apps, resources and other items that will help you be successful with your goals.

 Buying new workout clothes and gear will make you feel good when you head to the gym.
 A new healthy cookbook might be the ticket to getting you motivated to trying more healthy meals.
 A stainless steel reusable water bottle will be a good reminder to drink more water throughout the day.
 And a powerful budgeting app can help you stay on track with your new saving goals.
 You can also consider taking a class or joining a club to achieve your goals of learning something new.

 Apps & Resources For Your 2022 Resolutions

 Here are some additional tips and resources for some of the most popular and common New Year’s resolutions.

 Start by finding simple ways to get more movement throughout the day, like taking the stairs, parking your car further away or walking on your lunch, instead of mindlessly scrolling through social media.
 Invest in workout clothes and gear that will make you feel good.
 And schedule your workouts just like you would any other important appointment.

 Try different types of workouts to find something you really enjoy.
 Fitness Blender, DAREBEE and Make Your Body Work offer free videos and workout routines you can do right at home.
 The Nike Training Club app is another free resources that offers free video workouts and tips for all levels.
-Aging adults can check out Go4Life for a variety of exercises and workouts that are safe and age appropriate.

 2. Eat A Healthy Diet